AldoJh/simalungun-tourism-v2/README.md

-# Medan Tourism App
+# Simalungun Tourism App

 # Introduction

-"Medan Tourism" is a Simalungun tourism promotion website managed by the Simalungun Regency Culture, Tourism and Creative Economy Service
+"Simalungun Tourism" is a Simalungun tourism promotion website managed by the Simalungun Regency Culture, Tourism and Creative Economy Service

 ## Installation